UK - A guide to Affiliate Digital Marketing

 - Consider operating the customer service line for the L2.

-- Train your customer service to spot issues that may be caused by incorrect promotion or misleading consumer journeys.
-Escalate immediately.
+- Train your customer service to spot issues that may be caused by an incorrect promotion or misleading consumer journeys.
+Escalate immediately if either is discovered.

 - Look for unusually successful new services, or services that have a sudden surge in traffic - ask your L2 to explain the increase.